-Competitive swimmers who spend many hours in the pool sometimes report being able to feel a tampon when swimming and notice a bit of discomfort associated with underwater tampon use.
+Competitive swimmers who spend many hours in the pool sometimes report being able to feel a tampon when swimming.
+They also report a bit of discomfort associated with underwater tampon use.
 It’s something to keep in mind if you’re planning a beach, lake, or boating trip where you’ll be in and out of the water all day.
-For those occasions, consider using one of the following:
+For those occasions, consider using the period products below.

 Swimming with a menstrual cup or disc

-In fact, swimming was one of the biggest pain points that necessitated the creation of menstrual discs in the first place.
-There’s no discomfort, no irritation, no string anxiety, and no mysterious sensations.
+Swimming was one of the biggest pain points that necessitated the creation of menstrual discs in the first place.
+Unlike swimming with tampons, there’s no discomfort, no irritation, no string anxiety, and no mysterious sensations.
 If you want to hear a firsthand story from a competitive swimmer who struggled with soggy underwater tampons for years, read this post by Rachel Jenkins (spoiler alert: she stans Flex Disc).

-If planet-friendly is a key priority of yours, however, and you want a product that works great underwater – but your idea of swimming is more like resting in the pool with a drink in hand – a menstrual cup might be your go-to.
+If eco friendly is a key priority of yours, and you want a product that works great underwater – but your idea of swimming is more like resting in the pool with a drink in hand – a menstrual cup might be your go-to.
 Cups last for years, but they do require a bit of maintenance to keep them at their best.

-Cups are worn in the vaginal canal, rather than the vaginal fornix (like a disc), so there’s a tiny chance you might be able to feel your cup when swimming laps.
+Cups are worn in the vaginal canal, rather than the vaginal fornix (like a disc).
+This means that there’s a tiny chance you might be able to feel your cup when swimming laps.
 However, as long as it’s inserted correctly, you don’t have to worry about leakage and you’ll be all set for up to 12 hours of underwater wear.

 This article is informational only and is not offered as medical advice, nor does it substitute for a consultation with your physician.
 If you have any gynecological/medical concerns or conditions, please consult your physician.